Can you improve your brain health with prebiotics?

 - Chicory root

-Side Effects of Prebiotics
+Side Effects of Prebiotics for brain health

 Your gut bacteria love prebiotic fiber.
 However, too much prebiotic fiber at once can cause bloating, gas, and stomach discomfort.[alert type=”warning” icon-size=”hide-icon”]If you find you’re experiencing some of these side effects, try eating less prebiotics at first.
 Then gradually build your way up.
 This is especially important if you’re used to not eating that much fiber. [/alert]